The Foreign Corrupt Practices Act (FCPA): A Note From Solomon L. Wisenberg

-Mr. Wisenberg represented a World Bank consultant who was identified as a target by the Department of Justice in a major FCPA anti-bribery case involving a World Bank project in Kenya.
-Mr. Wisenberg’s client was the only target of the investigation who escaped prosecution.
+I have represented a World Bank consultant who was identified as a target by the Department of Justice in a major FCPA anti-bribery case involving a World Bank project in Kenya.
+My client was the only target of the investigation who escaped prosecution.

 Contact an FCPA Defense Attorney

-If you are being investigated for, or have been charged with, an FCPA violation, or if your company wants to interview you as part of an FCPA inquiry, please feel free to contact public corruption defense lawyer Solomon L. Wisenberg at the Washington, DC offices of Nelson Mullins Riley & Scarborough, LLP.
-He represent clients nationwide in federal white collar investigations and prosecutions.
+If you are being investigated for, or have been charged with, an FCPA violation, or if your company wants to interview you as part of an FCPA inquiry, please feel free to contact me, public corruption defense lawyer Solomon L. Wisenberg, at the Washington, D.C., offices of Nelson Mullins Riley & Scarborough, LLP.
+I represent clients nationwide in federal white collar investigations and prosecutions.